RajaRakoto/react-boilerplate/README.md

 - 📜 `biome:stop` - Stops the Biome daemon server.
 - 📜 `biome:fix` - Runs a source code check and applies automatic fixes (linter & formatter) according to the defined rules.
 - 📜 `biome:unsafe` - Works like `biome:fix`, but may apply more invasive or risky changes.
+- 📜 `eslint` - Lints the project with ESLint and reports unhandled errors.
+- 📜 `prettier` - Formats code according to the `.prettierrc` rules.

 **Backup and Dependency Management**